 New York's Park Lane Hotel stake sold as part of 1MDB recovery

-[NEW YORK] A stake in New York's Park Lane Hotel has been sold to an Abu Dhabi sovereign wealth fund as part of the US Justice Department's efforts to recover billions of dollars that flowed through Malaysia's scandal-plagued 1MDB investment fund.
+A STAKE in New York's Park Lane Hotel has been sold to an Abu Dhabi sovereign wealth fund as part of the US Justice Department's efforts to recover billions of dollars that flowed through Malaysia's scandal-plagued 1MDB investment fund.

 Roughly US$140 million for the interest in the hotel, which sits on Central Park South between Fifth and Sixth avenues near Manhattan's Billionaires' Row, was transferred to the US government around Dec 10, said Thom Mrozek, a spokesman for the US Attorney's office in Los Angeles.

-A representative for the buyer, Abu Dhabi's Mubadala Investment, declined to comment.

-The sale was made possible in November, after fugitive Malaysian financier Low Taek Jho, known as Jho Low, agreed to drop his claims to the property in a US forfeiture lawsuit.
+The sale was made possible in November, after fugitive Malaysian financier Low Taek Jho - better known as Jho Low - agreed to drop his claims to the property in a US forfeiture lawsuit.

 The Justice Department agreed that dropping the claims is no admission of wrongdoing or liability, according to a statement at the time.